awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-neptune-dbsubnetgroup.md

 ## Properties<a name="aws-resource-neptune-dbsubnetgroup-prop"></a>

 `DBSubnetGroupDescription`  <a name="cfn-neptune-dbsubnetgroup-dbsubnetgroupdescription"></a>
-The description for the DB Subnet Group\.
+The description for the DB subnet group\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `DBSubnetGroupName`  <a name="cfn-neptune-dbsubnetgroup-dbsubnetgroupname"></a>
-The name for the DB Subnet Group\.
+The name for the DB subnet group\.
 This value is stored as a lowercase string\.
-Constraints: Must contain no more than 255 letters, numbers, periods, underscores, spaces, or hyphens\.
+*Constraints*: Must contain no more than 255 letters, numbers, periods, underscores, spaces, or hyphens\.
 Must not be default\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)

 `SubnetIds`  <a name="cfn-neptune-dbsubnetgroup-subnetids"></a>
-The EC2 Subnet IDs for the DB Subnet Group\.
+The Amazon EC2 subnet IDs for the DB subnet group\.
 *Required*: Yes
 *Type*: List of String values
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `Tags`  <a name="cfn-neptune-dbsubnetgroup-tags"></a>
-The tags that you want to attach to the RDS database subnet group\.
+The tags that you want to attach to the Amazon RDS database subnet group\.
 *Required*: No
 *Type*: A list of [resource tags](aws-properties-resource-tags.md) in key\-value format\.
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)